Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation: Experiments

-\subsection{Optimization}

-Every models are optimized with the Adam stochastic descent gradient algorithm \cite{kingma2014adam} for 100 epochs and a batch size of 64.
+\textbf{Semi-supervised FG-UNET} \cite{stoian2019land} A semantic segmentation model designed to process remote sensing images, based on the U-net \cite{ronneberger2015u}.
+FG-UNET was compared on real images only, because synthetic test data are one dimensional (only the spectral dimension was simulated).

+\textbf{Physics-guided VAE}.
+A VAE with prior and posterior distributions over the latent variables guided by physical considerations (same distributions than for our instance of p$^3$VAE, described in Appendix \ref{sec:appendix_latent_modeling_hyp}).
+It also has the same architecture than p$^3$VAE.
+The only, major, difference is that it does not have the physics model $f_E$.

+\subsubsection{Optimization}

+The CNNs and the VAE-like models were optimized with the Adam stochastic descent gradient algorithm \cite{kingma2014adam} for 100 and 50 epochs on the simulated and real data, respectively, and a batch size of 64.
+We optimized ssInfoGAN in the Wasserstein training fashion \cite{arjovsky2017wasserstein} with the gradient penalty loss introduced in \cite{gulrajani2017improved}, using the RMSProp algorithm for 200 and 150 epochs on the simulated and real data, respectively, and a batch size of 64.
+FG-UNET was trained with the Adam algorithm for 500 epochs and a batch size of 16.
+In \cite{stoian2019land}, FG-UNET is optimized by minimizing a standard cross-entropy between labels and predictions.
+In our experiments, we add an unsupervised reconstruction loss on the L1 norm like in \cite{castillo2021semi} to guide the training of FG-UNET with unlabeled pixels.
 We tuned the learning rate between $5\cdot10^{-5}$ and $1\cdot10^{-4}$ to reach loss convergence on the training and validation sets.
-We modeled the empirical function $g : z_P \longmapsto \Omega \: p_\omega $ by an affine transformation and tuned its parameters on the validation set.
+We modeled p$^3$VAE empirical function $g : z_P \longmapsto \Omega \: p_\Theta $ by an affine transformation and tuned its parameters on the validation set.
 We retained $g(z_P) = z_P + 0.2$, which led to good spectral reconstruction under low direct irradiance conditions despite being very simplistic.
 We weighted the Kullback-Leibler divergence term in equations (\ref{eq:supervised_objective}) and (\ref{eq:unsupervised_objective}) by $\beta = 10^{-4}$ following \cite{higgins2016beta} technique.
 We also weighted the entropy term in equation (\ref{eq:unsupervised_objective}) to balance between high accuracy and high uncertainty with a $10^{-1}$ coefficient.
 Besides, we applied a Ridge regularization on the weights of the classifiers and encoders with a $10^{-2}$ penalty coefficient.